systemd/systemd/docs/PACKAGE_METADATA_FOR_EXECUTABLE_FILES.md

 these JSON objects are thus permitted to encode numeric values from these ranges as JSON numbers, and should not use numeric values not covered by these types and ranges.

+If available, the metadata should also include the debuginfod server URL that can provide the original executable, debuginfo and sources, to further facilitate debugging.

 Reference implementations of [packaging tools for .deb and .rpm](https://github.com/systemd/package-notes) are available, and provide macros/helpers to include the note in binaries built